 Let’s lay some groundwork here: The scope of a project is “the work that must be done in order to deliver a product” according to its defined functions and features.
-Ideally, all stakeholders will be on the same page about that work and how the team will define success.
-Scope creep happens when the project’s actual scope exceeds those expectations.
+Ideally, all stakeholders will be on the same page about how that work will get done and how the team will define success.
+Scope creep happens when the project’s actual scope eclipses those expectations.

 scope creep defined

 Scope creep refers to the phenomenon of a project’s requirements increasing over the project’s lifecycle, especially when small-scale change management practices aren’t in place.